radbanker/Art-of-the-Deal.The-peoples-card-collection/README.md

 but I ask you at least maintain the correct size of cards (69 by 93 px for jokers), and try to go no darker than 'balatro black' which is #4f6367
 2. You can preferably provide me a basic description of what you want it to do, though this is optional if push comes to shove

-List of joker additions (this probably wont ever be adjusted past the first thirty jokers)
+List of joker additions (this probably wont ever be adjusted past the first twenty jokers)
 1. Atraxia, increases in Xmult every round you dont buy something, resets when you spend money, by me
 2. Punchcard, rounds chips and mult *up* to the nearest power of two, by me
 3. Jooj, jooj, art and concept by JinFlux